Galette with egg

 Hobart’s got a rep for having one of the best food scenes in Australia, and it’s not limited to fine dining and wine bars.
 When you’re up and at ‘em early, ready for a day of exploring Tassie’s capital and surrounds, you’ll find plenty of cafés serving great coffee alongside breakfast menus ripe with local produce.

-There are well-known staples and places hidden at the end of laneways behind secondhand bookshops, so lucky you have us to round up the best cafés in Hobart for you.
+There are well-known staples and places hidden at the end of laneways behind secondhand bookshops, with newcomers, like Lēoht and Erda, bringing a breath of fresh air to the city.
+Luckily, you have our local foodies to round up the best cafés in Hobart right now.
 Now all you have to decide is: which one to hit first.

 🍝 The best restaurants in Hobart